 Your gut microbiome is quietly demanding these nutrients.
 Don't deny it.
+Feed them what they want with the Microbiome Diet.

 Okay, you've heard about the gut microbiome.
 The universe of bacteria and other wee critters that live in our guts and help keep us healthy.
 About 100 trillion bacterial cells call the gut home.
 Pile all these microbes onto a scale, and they'd weigh about as much as your brain.